mbevand/silentarmy/README.md

 `$ make`

-You may need to edit the `Makefile` and change the path `/opt/AMDAPPSDK-3.0/include` if **AMD APP SDK** was installed in a non-default location.
-Also if you are not using the **AMDGPU-PRO Driver** you may need to edit the `Makefile` and change the path to `libOpenCL.so`.
+You may need to specify the paths to the locations of your OpenCL C headers and libOpenCL.so if the Makefile does not find them:

+`$ make OPENCL_HEADERS=/path/here LIBOPENCL=/path/there`

-Self-testing (solves 100 all-zero 140-byte blocks with their nonces varying from 0 to 99):
+Self-testing the command-line solver (solves 100 all-zero 140-byte blocks with their nonces varying from 0 to 99):

 `$ make test`

-For more testing run `silentarmy --nonces 10000`.
+For more testing run `sa-solver --nonces 10000`.
 It should finds 18681 solutions which is less than 1% off the theoretical expected average number of solutions of 1.88 per Equihash run at (n,k)=(200,9).

-For installing, just copy `silentarmy` wherever.
+For installing, just copy `silentarmy` and `sa-solver` to the same directory.

 # Implementation details

+The `silentarmy` Python script is actually mostly a lighteight Stratum implementation and job dispatcher that sends Equihash work items to 1 or more instances of `sa-solver --mining` which initializes the solver in a special "mining mode" so it can be controled via stdin/stdout.
+By default 2 instances of `sa-solver` are launched for each GPU (this can be changed with the `silentarmy --instances N` option.)
+2 instances per GPU usually results in the best performance.

-SILENTARMY uses two hash tables to avoid having to sort the (Xi,i) pairs:
+The `sa-solver` binary invokes the OpenCL kernel which contains the core of the Equihash algorithm.
+My implementation uses two hash tables to avoid having to sort the (Xi,i) pairs:

 * Round 0 (BLAKE2b) fills up table #0
 * Round 1 reads table #0, identifies collisions, XORs the Xi's, stores